nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/jsf-ui-how-to-index/how-to-use-plug-ins-in-tinymce-editor.md

 ---
-title: How to Use Plug-Ins in TinyMCE Editor
+title: 'HOWTO: Use Plug-Ins in TinyMCE Editor - JSF UI'
 description: Learn how to customize TinyMCE by adding new plug-ins.
 We will use the textcolor plug-in as an example.
 review:
     comment: ''